DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### ELB Simplified:
 Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, Docker containers, IP addresses, and Lambda functions.
 It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.
 Elastic Load Balancing offers three types of load balancers that all feature the high availability, automatic scaling, and robust security necessary to make your applications fault tolerant.

+- Common services to all ELBs:
+  - Protocols: HTTP/S, TCP, and TLS to EC2.
+CLB/ALB provides a single DNS name and NLB provides stable set of IP's over ELB lifetime.
+  - Health Checks: detect unhealthy conditions to ping a port/protocol/destination.
+If the response isn't what we want, the target is unhealthy and the ELB responds.

 ### ELB Key Details:
 - Load balancers can be internet facing or application internal.
 - To route domain traffic to an ELB load balancer, use Amazon Route 53 to create an Alias record that points to your load balancer.
 An Alias record is preferable over a CName, but both can work.
-- ELBs do not have predefined IPv4 addresses; you must resolve them with DNS instead.
+- ELBs (ALB/CLB) do not have predefined IPv4 addresses; you must resolve them with DNS instead.
 Your load balancer will never have its own IP by default, but you can create a static IP for a network load balancer because network LBs are for high performance purposes.
 - Instances behind the ELB are reported as `InService` or `OutofService`.
 When an EC2 instance behind an ELB fails a health check, the ELB stops sending traffic to that instance.
 - A dual stack configuration for a load balancer means load balancing over IPv4 and IPv6